ONLYOFFICE/docspace-samples/oauth2/README.md

 ### 1. Register Your Application in DocSpace

-1. Log in to your DocSpace account as an administrator
+1. Log in to your DocSpace account
 2. Navigate to Developer Tools > OAuth2
 3. Create a new application
 4. Set the redirect URI to `http://localhost:3000/callback` (or your custom URI)